keisuke58/keisuke58/README.md

 🚀 Aspiring engineer passionate about space exploration, carbon composites (CFRP), and machine learning.

-🎓 Currently pursuing my Master’s degree in Mechanical Engineering at Keio University,
-specializing in **defect detection in CFRP** using **Finite Element Analysis** and **Graph Neural Networks**.
+🎓 Currently pursuing my Master’s degree in Mechanical Engineering at Keio University,  under the guidance of Associate Professor Mayu Muramatsu. specializing in **defect detection in CFRP ** using **Finite Element Analysis** and **Graph Neural Networks** at MMC.

 🌍 Selected for the **Double Degree Program** at Leibniz University Hannover – heading to Germany this year.

-🛠️ Skilled in Python, TypeScript, Laravel, and data-driven simulation.
+🛠️ Skilled in Python, Pytorch, TypeScript, Laravel, and data-driven simulation.

 💼 Currently interning at [SABU](https://sabu.work/),inc, contributing to healthcare DX and business process outsourcing initiatives
 Worked on SaaS development during a long-term startup internship.